puppetlabs/puppet-docs/source/background/ssl/certificates_pki.markdown

 >     * (A fun example was Puppet's [CVE-2011-3872](http://puppetlabs.com/security/cve/cve-2011-3872), where the CA could be configured to trick _itself_ into silently adding forged metadata to agent certs.)
 > * **Subvert participants' credentials.** If you can get access to a participant's private key, you can impersonate them at will.
 To recover, the CA will need to revoke their certificate and they will need to get re-certified.
 > * **Subvert a participant's list of trusted CAs.** If you can insert an evil CA certificate into a user's collection of CA certs, they will often trust certificates issued by that rogue CA. (This could be done by, e.g., redirecting a user to a doctored browser executable with bogus root CAs inserted.
 It could also be done with a trojan or other means of partial control over the user's computer.)
 To recover, the user would need to be keeping track of their trusted CAs, and would need to remove the evil one and patch whatever vulnerability allowed it to be placed there.
-> * **Attack the implementation.** If you can find a vulnerability in the protocol that is using the PKI --- for example, a cipher crack or the BEAST and CRIME attacks on SSL/TLS --- you may be able to steal information from or insert information into the secure channel without actually needing to attack the PKI itself.
+> * **Attack the implementation.** If you can find a vulnerability in the protocol that is using the PKI --- for example, the BEAST and CRIME attacks on SSL/TLS, the Heartbleed attack on OpenSSL, and the occasional straight-up cipher crack --- you may be able to steal information from or insert information into the secure channel without actually needing to attack the PKI itself.
 To recover or defend, the participants must make sure they're using a version of their protocol that isn't vulnerable to that attack.
 > * **Attack outside the protocol.** If the target terminates SSL and sends unencrypted traffic over leased fiber, attack the leased fiber.
 Or get a keylogger onto the target's machine, or something; the point is, cheating is easier and more effective than fussing with a PKI or a secure protocol.
 >
 > In short: protect your private keys, make sure you actually trust the CA (in intentions _and_ competence), stay up to date on protocol exploits, and above all keep an eye on the unsecured portions of your system.